Anne Frank’s friend Hannah Pick-Goslar dies at age 93 - The Boston Globe

 “I have no one,″ Anne once told her friend, weeping.

 At the time, the Nazis had shorn Anne’s dark locks.
-“She always loved to play with her hair,″ -Pick-Goslar told the AP.
+“She always loved to play with her hair,″ Ms. Pick-Goslar told the AP.
 “I remember her curling her hair with her fingers.
 It must have killed her to lose it.”

 She used to say of her large family: “This is my answer to Hitler,” the Anne Frank Foundation said.